Tech-Nest-Ventures/PosturePilot/PRIVACY_POLICY.md

 - **Purpose**: Real-time pose detection and analysis
 - **Data**: Video frames are processed locally using MediaPipe's on-device models
 - **Privacy**: MediaPipe processes data locally; no data is sent to Google servers
+- **License**: Apache License 2.0 (open source)

+The MediaPipe libraries and model files are loaded from jsDelivr CDN, but all pose detection processing occurs entirely on your device.
+No video data or personal information is transmitted to Google or any third party.

 ## Your Rights